 Check our program of study to see if any of the courses are similar to those you've previously taken

-Contact us to request the course syllabus for the course(s) in which you want to seek transfer credits
+Contact us to request the course outline(s) for the course(s) in which you want to seek transfer credits

 Check off the appropriate box on the Portfolio Submission form